NixOS/rfcs/rfcs/0169-feature-parameter-names.md

 no static code analyzis is perfect, it shall have support for inhibiting warnings in unsual cases.

-All feature parameters SHOULD be exported in `features` passthrough set.
+All feature parameters SHOULD be exported in `passthru.features` set.
 See example above.

 Due overwhelming amount of possible combinations of feature flags for some packages, nixpkgs maintainer is not expected to test or maintain them all, but